-- I. Twenty percent (20%) of the student's semester grade will depend on the completion of a midterm exam administered in Canvas.
-Exam questions will not only come from the required texts, but from discussion posts and/or video material which the instructor will load into Canvas.
-The exam will be posted until midnight on the due date. - II.
-Twenty percent (20%) of the student's grade will depend on the completion of a final exam administered in Canvas.
+- I. Twenty percent (10%) of the student's semester grade will depend on the completion of a midterm exam administered in Canvas.
+Exam questions will not only come from the required texts, which the instructor will load into Canvas.
+Theexam will be posted until midnight on the due date. - II.
+Ten Percent (20%) of the student's semester grade will depend on participating in a crosscultural experience and writing a reflection paper (3-5 pages) on the experience.
+The goal of the experience is to encourage students to confront their own presuppositions about the meaning of culture.
+Students should broaden their appreciation and awareness of diverse cultures.
+Through the experience students will hopefully gain insight on how to therapeutically engage cultures different than their own.
+Examples of cross-cultural experiences include, but are not limited to: - a.
+Local Community Service Volunteering to serve a population of a different culture. - b.
+Worship Service congregational demographic must be different than student's culture - c.
+Cultural Event Attend an event that exposes student to traditions, challenges and communication styles of other cultures. - d.
+Any instructor approved experience - III.
+Twenty percent (10%) of the student's grade will depend on the completion of a final exam administered in Canvas.
 The final exam will not be comprehensive, but rather will result from materials covered since the mid-term.
-In essence, exam questions will not only come from the required texts, but from discussion posts and/or video material which the instructor will load into Canvas subsequent to the mid-term exam.
-The exam will be posted until midnight on the due date. - III.
-Thirty percent (40%) of the student's grade will depend on the construction of a Cultural Genogram (10%) along with the completion of a Synthesis Paper (20%) and a Summary Video (10%).
+In essence, which the instructor will load into Canvas subsequent to the mid-term exam.
+The exam will be posted until midnight on the due date. - IV.
+Thirty percent (40%) of the student's grade will depend on the construction of a Cultural Genogram (15%) along with the completion of a Synthesis Paper (25%).
 The cultural genogram should include at least three generations and should identify state/country of origin, ethnicity, and inter-ethnic marriages.
 A ten to twelve-page Synthesis Paper will accompany your Cultural Genogram.
-Areas you will want to cover in your paper with regards to the three generations include:

-a.
-Basic information regarding your family's state/country of origin, ethnicity, your age when you migrated to Texas, if applicable, any familial migration patterns (forced or voluntary), a brief description of the geography in your place of origin, and basic cultural and familial information (e.g. culturally significant events, general levels of education within your family, socioeconomic levels within the family, gender roles within your family - egalitarian vs patriarchal, patterns/significance of naming within your family-first and/or last names, typical occupations b.
+Areas you will want to cover in your paper withregards to the three generations include: - a.
+Basic information regarding your family's state/country of origin, ethnicity, your age when you migrated to Texas, if applicable, any familial migration patterns (forced or voluntary), a brief description of the geography in your place of origin, and basic cultural and familial information (e.g. culturally significant events, general levels of education within your family, socioeconomic levels within the family, gender roles within your family egalitarian vs patriarchal, patterns/significance of naming within your family-first and/or last names, typical occupations b.
 Conditions within the family such as language barriers, opportunities (or lack thereof) for jobs, housing and/or integration into social life, experiences with discrimination or oppression.
 How these things might have impacted your and your family's worldview.
 What privileges does your cultural membership afford you?